-6 Training requirements
+7 Training requirements

 Training will be provided in accordance with the Training and Competency Management Procedure (PRO-01574).

 This will include:

-- Induction all employees and contractors must be inducted before accessing any Seqwater workplace.
-The induction will include information on where to located details of asbestos at the site and Seqwater's expectations should asbestos be located that is not currently included in the asbestos register. - Asbestos awareness training any workers who many undertake work at sites that include asbestos will receive general awareness training on asbestos.
-This will include information on the types, uses and likely presence of asbestos, the health risks of asbestos, the hazards and risk associated with NOA, Seqwater's expectations should asbestos be located that is not currently included in the asbestos register and what to do if asbestos is disturbed. - Contractors performing ACM work at Seqwater workplaces must: - provide evidence of training in their respective management processes and procedures - provide evidence of their licences CPCCDE3014A Removal of non-friable asbestos and CPCCDE3015A Removal of friable asbestos.
+- Asbestos awareness training any workers who may undertake work at sites that include asbestos will receive general awareness training on asbestos.
+This will include information on the types, uses and likely presence of asbestos, the health risks of asbestos, the hazards and risk associated with NOA, Seqwater's expectations should asbestos be located that is not currently included in the asbestos register and what to do if asbestos is disturbed. - Contractors performing ACM work at Seqwater workplaces must: - provide evidence of training in their respective management processes and procedures including CPCCDE3014 Removal of non-friable asbestos and CPCCDE3015 Removal of friable asbestos; - provide evidence of their licences including Class A and Class B licenses.